mszu/nashorn-scripting-api-fragment/README.md

 # Nashorn Scripting API Fragment
 If you're running AEM 6.0 SP2 with Java 8, you might want to use the new Nashorn JavaScript engine to do cool server-side JS stuff.
-Unfortunately, you can't -- even though the nashorn.jar is on the system classpath, it is not available to the bundles inside the OSGi container.
+Unfortunately, you can't -- even though nashorn.jar is on the system classpath, it is not available to the bundles inside the OSGi container.

 This project fixes that.